vincentventalon/serverless_layer_generator/README.md

 There is a file call default_values.py where default values can be setup.
 This is optional as json feed in lamdba event take over default values (see Installing).

+For more information see the [related medium article](https://medium.com/nerd-for-tech/python-serverless-layer-generator-for-aws-1a4faa46b097)

 ### Prerequisites